godotengine/godot-docs/classes/class_physicstestmotionresult3d.rst

 - :ref:`Vector3<class_Vector3>` **get_collision_normal** **(** :ref:`int<class_int>` collision_index=0 **)** |const|

-Returns the colliding body's shape's normal at the point of collision given a collision index (the deepest collision by default), if a collision occured.
+Returns the colliding body's shape's normal at the point of collision given a collision index (the deepest collision by default), if a collision occurred.

 ----